calimarkus/XcodeAutocompleteSnippets/README.md

 # CodeSnippets

 These are my Xcode 4 CodeSnippets.
-Just clone them into the following path:
+To use them, clone this repository into the following path:
-The folder must be empty, to clone the repository directly in it.

     cd ~/Library/Developer/Xcode/UserData/CodeSnippets
     git clone git@github.com:jaydee3/CodeSnippets.git .

+(The folder must be empty, to clone the repository directly in it.)
 And you're ready to go.

+#### Installing the pre-commit hook
+This README is generated automatically using `.generateDescription.py`.
+To run this script automatically before each commit, install the pre-commit hook like this:

+    sh .install-precommit-hook.sh

 ## Snippet Descriptions

-(generated with .generateDescription.py)

 **allocInit.codesnippet**  (Initalize an object)
 Shortcut: `alloc`